-Hops are used to impart bitterness and aromatic flavors to beer, however certain compounds also possess antimicrobial properties.
-The iso-alpha-acids in particular possess strong antibacterial action against certain strands of bacteria.
+Hops are used to impart bitterness and aromatic flavors to beer, however certain compounds added by hops also possess antimicrobial properties.
+The iso-alpha-acids in particular add strong antibacterial qualities against certain strands of bacteria.

 In historical times, “gruit” or other vegetation were used to add bitterness to beer, but were quickly replaced by hops as it was found that hops simply did a better job at keeping the beer stable and safer over longer periods of time.

-Hops are classified as Bittering-, Aroma- and Dual-purpose varietals, each corresponding to their typical use cases in brewing beer.
+All hops are classified as bittering, aroma or dual-purpose varietals, each corresponding to their typical use cases in brewing beer.
 In general, bittering hops are added early in the boil, aroma hops are added late in the boil and as a dry hop.
 Dual-purpose hops can be used at any stage of the beer production process.

 Yeast eats the sugars in the water the grains were mashed in and boiled – called wort – and transforms them into alcohol, CO2 and various flavors and aromas called esters.
 Yeast are very picky as to the type of environment they best work in.
 They love to have plenty of nutrients, just the right temperature and if they don’t – they get stressed and create off-flavors or simply don’t work.